• Skip to primary navigation

 5. Don't keep checking it.
 It will take about 30 minutes to double in size.

-6. If the house is cool, then preheat your oven to it's lowest setting then turn it off and use it as your warm spot to raise the dough.
+6. If the house is cool, preheat your oven to its lowest setting, turn it off, and use it as your warm spot to raise the dough.

 Let the dough rise, then punch down and form a flattened ball.
-Give it a light coat of olive oil, then seal tightly with plastic wrap.
+Give it a light coat of olive oil, then seal it tightly with plastic wrap.
 Good refrigerated for 1-2 days or frozen for 2-3 months.
-To thaw the frozen pizza dough, just overnight in the refrigerator.
+To thaw the frozen pizza dough, leave it overnight in the refrigerator.

 Once thawed or just refrigerated, let the dough sit at room temperature for about 30-60 minutes, then make the dough out on the pan.
 Spreading cold dough is almost impossible.
 I like to let the dough start rising before making the pizza.